 Lake Awoonga is home to a thriving array of native animals of which several are of conservation significance.
 The lake and surrounding lands provide habitat for animals in and adjacent to the clear fresh waters created by Awoonga Dam.

 More than 415 plant varieties play a vital role in the health of the Lake Awoonga region.
 Ranging from vine thickets and rainforests to woodlands and aquatic plants they include several plants of conservation significance.

 Holding an Event at Lake Awoonga

-Exclusive use of some facilities maybe permitted following application to the Gladstone Area Water Board for special events such as
+Use of some facilities may be permitted following application to the Gladstone Area Water Board for special events such as

 - Fishing Competition